imulus/boris/README.md

-# Boris - A Campfire Bot built in Node
+# Boris - A Node-powered Campfire Bot written in CoffeeScript

 ## Installation